kevinyswong/kevinyswong.github.io/index.md

 silence.
 But over the brow of enough mountains, exasperation settles into
 peace: Wong Kar Wai said on a separate occasion, "There's a Chinese poem which is very beautiful: 'The blossom will always be there, but the faces will change.'"
-This beauty isn't just from having no choice but to resign at the inevitable that the world which once was ours is involunarily being taken away.
+This beauty isn't from having no choice but to resign at the inevitable that the world which once was ours is being involuntarily taken away.
 It is the peaceful acquiescence after the long rage and denial in the face of the ultimate loss, that of the self, when one is no longer standing under the heavy rain but understands that no matter how heavy the rain, the sun is always shining behind the dark clouds.
-Towards the end of Ozu's TOKYO STORY, Setsuko Hara is asked earnestly by a younger woman, "Isn't life disappointing?", to which she, having been widowed and having witnessed her parents-in-law be left behind by their children as they pursue their own interesting lives, as we all do, leaving the older generation to pass, maintains her smile in the Japanese composure and reserve, and replies without a thought, "Yes, it is."
+Towards the end of Ozu's TOKYO STORY, Setsuko Hara is asked earnestly by a younger woman, "Isn't life disappointing?", to which she, having been widowed and having witnessed her parents-in-law be left behind by their children as they pursue their own interesting lives, as we all do, leaving the older generation to pass, maintains her smile in the Japanese composure and reserve, a sadness under the smile not even betrayed by the eyes, and replies without a thought, "Yes, it is."
 Yes, in the melancholic, staid peace of wisdom, without flailing or garish blathering or resorting to hedonist escapades, but merely calmly stepping towards our turn when it comes.

 <br>